fullben/java-persistence-benchmark/README.md

 ### Testing

-For testing, the profiles `dev` and `test` must be active.
-The `test` profile allows an override of Spring Boot managed beans and therefore integration tests on a preconfigured database.
-This can be achieved by setting the environment variable `SPRING_PROFILES_ACTIVE` with the value `dev,test`.
+All WSS server implementations include tests, with their own Spring profile defined in a dedicated `application-test.properties` file located in the test resources.
+For running these tests, this profile must be active.
+This can be achieved by setting the environment variable `SPRING_PROFILES_ACTIVE` with the value `test`.

 ### Deployment